 Due to its higher elevation, temperatures are generally cooler on the North Rim than the South Rim.
 Daytime temperatures in the shoulder season months of May, September, and October average in the 60s and dip down into the 30s at night.
 During the summer, highs are generally in the 70s and lows are in the 40s.
 Afternoon thunderstorms are common in the summer months.

-How to Get to the Grand Canyon North Rim
+How to get to the North Rim of the Grand Canyon

-Things to do in the Grand Canyon North Rim
+What to do at the Grand Canyon North Rim

 The atmosphere at the Grand Canyon North Rim is much different than the South Rim.
 While the South Rim has a definite, high desert feel, the North Rim is nestled in the forest.